teuton-software/teuton/README.md

 ![logo](./docs/images/logo.png)

-Infrastructure test, useful for:
+The infrastructure test is useful for:
 * Sysadmin teachers who want to evaluate students remote machines.
-* Sysadmin apprentices who want to evaluate their learning process as a game.
+* Students who want to evaluate their learning process.
-* Professional sysadmin who want to monitor remote machines.
+* Professionals who want to monitor their remote machines.

 # Installation